oneal2000/oneal2000.github.io/index.md

 Welcome to my homepage!
 I am Weihang Su (苏炜航), a fourth-year PhD student in the Department of Computer Science and Technology at Tsinghua University, where I am fortunate to be advised by Prof. Yiqun Liu and Assoc.
 Prof. Qingyao Ai.

-During the early stage of my PhD, I explored a broad range of research problems at the intersection of Information Retrieval and Large Language Models, publishing 10+ first-author papers and contributing substantially as a second author to 10+ additional works across the following areas:
+During the early stage of my PhD, I explored a broad range of research problems at the intersection of Information Retrieval and Large Language Models.
+My earlier work spans retrieval-augmented generation, hallucination detection and mitigation, knowledge editing, and legal AI.

-- Retrieval-Augmented Generation (RAG) & AI Agents
-- Hallucination Detection and Mitigation for LLMs
-- Knowledge Injection and Editing for LLMs
-- AI for Legal Applications

 Since 2025, my research has gradually converged on a unified long-term agenda: **How language models and agents acquire, use, and update external knowledge and capabilities.**